Sensory Toys for Babies, Toddlers, and Kids: A Therapist’s Top Picks - Baby Chick

 7. Balance Beam

-A balance beam is great for working on dynamic balance and core strength.
-They also help your child learn about body awareness (where their body is in space).
+A balance beam is an excellent tool for developing dynamic balance and core strength.
+They also help your child develop body awareness (understanding their body’s position in space).
 I love creating obstacle courses with a balance beam, cushions to climb over, and a crash pad (or pillows) to jump into.

 8. Teeter Popper

-Balance boards are great for working on core strength, stability, leg strength, balance, coordination, and gross motor skills.
+Balance boards are excellent for developing core strength, stability, leg strength, balance, coordination, and gross motor skills.
 But the Teeter Popper also has small suction cups on the bottom, so whether they’re sitting or standing on the balance board, they are rewarded with popping sounds as they move.
 This one is a blast!

 9. Water Rings Game

 These games will keep your child occupied while helping them develop hand-eye coordination and fine motor skills.
-The way the rings float around in the water provides calming visual input too.
+The way the rings float around in the water also provides calming visual input.
 These are great alternatives to screen time and video games.

 10. Sensory Fidget Tubes

 I love these calm-down tubes for times when kids are feeling angry or upset.
-They provide visual cues for calming down their bodies and help teach kids how to regulate their emotions.
+They provide visual cues to help calm their bodies and teach kids how to regulate their emotions.

 11. Sensory Bubble Blower